 $10,000 payment provides clear incentive to employ mature age job seekers

-The Government will provide an additional $304.1 million over four years from 2014-15 to boost the wage subsidy for mature age job seekers, through a Restart Program.
+The Government will provide ongoing funding from 2014-15 to boost the wage subsidy for mature age job seekers, through a Restart Program.<

 From 1 July 2014 a new wage subsidy called Restart will be introduced to encourage the employment of older Australians.